All about batteries

 This mercuric oxide coin type cell had to be used in most exposure meters (aka Photomic) and cameras with a built-in exposure meter (Nikkormats, etc.).
 This 1.35 Volt battery was - however - banned since September 1992 because of its toxic mercury (aka quicksilver) content.
 'Clean' replacement batteries are offered but with a different voltage.

 The most common (and cheapest) replacement is the A625PX alkaline button cell (aka V625U - IEC code: LR9).
-BUT: as all alkaline cells its voltage is not stable.
+BUT: like all alkaline cells its voltage is not stable.
 It drifts down from 1.5 Volt towards 1.35 Volt.
 Which means that you have to adjust your exposure meter by as much as 2 f-stops.
 The S625PX silver oxide button cell produces a constant 1.55 Volt, which is too much, so you have to adjust your exposure meter, too!

 Another PX625 replacement is a zinc air battery.
 The WeinCELL MRB625 is a custom zinc/air battery designed to replace banned mercury batteries.
 WeinCELLs deliver the same 1.35 V voltage and stability of output as did the mercury PX625 battery, so there is no need to adjust your exposure.